 BLOG

-Making staff redundant might not always be the best solution for your business.
-Not only can the process be costly and time-consuming, and often have unintended long-term costs, but rushing into redundancy also comes with legal risks.
+It may not be the best solution for your business.
+Not only can the process be costly and time-consuming, and often have unintended long-term costs, but also comes with legal risks.
+Consider the following creative ways to avoid redundancy with insights from our UK employment law consultants.

 Do you need support?